UPDATE: A Legal Research Guide to Pakistan

 The site claims to be Pakistan's largest and most up-to-date site containing business publications, statistical data, annual reports, government laws, and regulations related to business law, insurance, prescription drugs, debt, sales tax, customs tariffs, and corporate and banking governance.

-This site has information on labour laws of Pakistan.
+This site has information on labor laws of Pakistan.

 The Council of Islamic Ideology is a constitutional body that advises the legislature regarding whether a law is repugnant to Islam, namely to the Qur'an and Sunna.
 This website is designed to provide information about the activities of the Council in this regard.
 It is updated every week.